thishitshome/learning-from-incidents/README.md

 What I want to point out is how we can start to look at the pitfalls and blind spots that often go ignored in incredibly subtle ways.
 We need to find the stuff that’s actually making us better and highlight those things.
 This is different for every organization which is what makes it so hard to talk about.

 The point of this talk is to encourage a holistic view of incidents (and when we aren’t having incidents).
 BOTH failure and success and everything in between that happens during normal, everyday performance.
+These ideas are additive, not a replacement.

 I want us to go beyond the fashionability of SRE and really think about the things we’re doing all the time that contribute to reliability which are often invisible.